 Celebrating 60 Years of Excellence

-Harold Harrison was born in 1920 and graduated from the University of Georgia in 1941 with a Bachelor of Science degree in Agricultural Economics (Agribusiness).
+Our founder, Harold Harrison, was born in 1920 and graduated from the University of Georgia in 1941 with a Bachelor of Science degree in Agricultural Economics (Agribusiness).
 He entered World War II military service in the summer of 1941 as a 2nd Lieutenant in the U.S. Army.
 He served in the European Theater as a platoon leader and company commander and was honorably discharged as a Captain in 1945.

 He soon began teaching in UGA’s Veteran’s Farm Training Program and developed an interest in chickens.
 He initially raised 2,000 chickens and made a tidy profit of $400.
 In 1949, he bought a small incubator for $1,000 that would hatch 3,000 chicks per week.
 By 1951, he could devote himself to selling chicks to local feed dealers full time.